svfbesleaga/weatherapp/scripts/README.md

 ### What it does:

 1. **🏷️ Git Tagging**: Creates and pushes a new Git tag with semantic versioning
-2. **🐳 Docker Build**: Builds a production Docker image with the version tag
+2. **🐳 Docker Build**: Builds a production Docker image with the version tag (x86_64/amd64 platform for cloud compatibility)
 3. **☁️ ECR Management**: Creates AWS ECR repository if it doesn't exist
 4. **🚀 Image Publishing**: Pushes the Docker image to AWS ECR